-Asking for customer input to the product innovation process may seem to be a logical approach but there is a problem
+Asking for customer input to the product innovation process may seem like a logical approach but there is a problem.

 Steve Jobs said: A lot of times, people don’t know what they want until you show it to them.
 Henry Ford said: If I had asked people what they wanted, they would have said a faster horse

-and that is you are unlikely to receive the answer you need or expect
+and that is you are unlikely to receive a helpful answer.

 Customers Don’t Know What They Want

 Engineering or project management may appear to be a better bet.
-The problem is they are undoubtedly focused on the latest project or task rather than looking ahead to what they may need in future.
+The problem is their focus will be the latest project or task and not looking ahead to what they may need in future.

-Even if engineering and project people had the time to look ahead the value of their input may be limited.
-In many medium sized organisation most employees operate within their own cells and very few have a complete picture of what is coming along in future or even where their current project fits within the overall whole.
+Even if engineering and project people had the time to look ahead the value of their input is often limited.
+In medium-sized organisations, most employees operate within their own cells.
+Very few have a complete picture of what is coming along in future or even where their current project fits within the overall whole.

 Customer New Product Ideas Are Bad Ideas

-When it is possible to engage in a new product discussions in B2B markets they often tend to centre on the obvious.
-What do the competition have that you do not?
+When it is possible to engage in new product discussions in B2B markets they often centre on the obvious.
+What does the competition have that you do not?
 Or minor adjustments to existing products rather than true new product concepts.

-This problem is exasperated if sales are entrusted with the new product discussion as their focus is also short term (rightly so) and competitor focused.
-Returning with a message that everything will be fine if the business simply copies the competitor products is a common (and lazy) sales response.
+If sales are entrusted with new product discussion their focus is also short term (rightly so) and competitor focused.
+Everything will be fine if the business simply copies the competitor products is a common (and lazy) sales response.

-Few businesses have limitless resources so it is unlikely that it will be possible to identify any common new product themes from the relatively small number of customers it will be possible to survey.
-Each response returned will often therefore need to be researched further as a stand-alone item.
+Few businesses have limitless resources so it is difficult to identify new product themes based on a small customers sample.
+Each response will require further research.

 Improving The New Product Concept Process

-A better approach may be to first develop some potential new products ideas before engaging with customers.
-These may often be initial ideas with little detail but simply designed to solicit a response and to start a dialogue.
+A better approach could be to first develop some creative new products ideas before engaging with customers.
+These may often be initial ideas with little detail but designed to solicit a response and to start a dialogue.

-Fuelling the process with some potential ideas often leads to increased customer engagement and a better response that is less focused on what is available now.
-Many of the concepts introduced will be complete non-starters but may at least deliver constructive feedback.
+Fuelling the process with some potential ideas often leads to increased customer engagement.
+It also delivers a response that is less focused on what is available now.
+Many of the concepts introduced will be complete non-starters but may generate constructive feedback.